 A First Look at the Dr. Dabber Switch

 The Dr. Dabber Switch stands at over 9″ with a base diameter of 4″.
-The device is top-heavy, as the induction heater atop is a ceramic-encased, titanium electromagnet.
+The vaporizer is top-heavy, as the induction heater atop is a ceramic-encased, titanium electromagnet.
 Despite this design, though, the Switch is stable and does not wobble.
 Whether it is a “portable” device depends on what a person considers portable.

 There should be no problem taking the Switch from one part of the house to another or a friend’s house.
 The Switch, however, would not fit into a pocket.

-The reason is that apart from the ceramic top, the Switch needs another attachment — a borosilicate glass percolator — work properly.
+The reason is that apart from the ceramic top, the Switch needs another attachment — a borosilicate glass percolator — to work properly.

 This attachment fits snug atop the diameter heating element and cools down the vapor.
 The heating element has a diameter of 46mm (1.8″), and the glass percolator piece fits snug over it, as it measures in at 50mm (1.9″) at its opening.

 The glass piece comes with the vaporizer in the immense product package the Switch comes in, as a lot goes with it.
 To be sure, there are other versions of the glass piece that vapers can order from Dr. Dabber.

 Along the front of the device are five vertical LED lights.
 It shows battery level, heating level, and the mode (regular or advanced ((more about that later)).
 Beneath these lights are the temperature controls (a plus button and a minus button) and the power button.
 There are various button combinations to activate or deactivate certain features.
 We will discuss that later.

 The base of the vaporizer is a selector switch (hence the name “Switch”) with three positions.
 It is the “off” position and a position for herbs or concentrates, marked by a leaf and oil drop icon, respectively.
 Users need to select one of the materials as the Switch is also the power button.
 Selecting either flower or concentrates turns on the device.